-Not all couples will be able to find a middle ground on this issue, but for many couples, we believe it’s possible — depending on what the specific issue is with the porn.
+Not all couples with differing ideas about porn will be able to find a middle ground, but for many couples, we believe it’s possible — depending on what the specific issue is with the porn.
 For example, if she finds porn ethically problematic, the man might make an effort to consume only ethically sound porn (fair wages, good safer sex practices, etc.).
 If she feels left out, maybe they can find porn to watch together (probably not the Brazilian fart porn series).
 And if she just doesn’t like to see it, maybe he can learn to lock the door.

 For more about finding a porn compromise, check out our column “Dear Em & Lo: I’m Put Out About His Porn” as well as our Wise Guys column “My Girlfriend Thinks Porn Viewing Is a Deal-Breaker.”